-If you are an International Medical Graduate (IMG), picking which medical specialties to apply to starts with first learning about the top IMG friendly specialties themselves.
-Using the information provided by NRMP’s® Results and Data 2020 Main Residency Match®, we were able to figure out which medical specialties had the highest percentage of US and Non-US IMGs in the positions filled for each specialty from last year’s Match.
-First, however, it is good to review some general match statistics in order to understand the big picture.
+If you are an International Medical Graduate (IMG), picking which medical specialties to apply to starts with learning about the top IMG-friendly fields.
+Using the information provided by NRMP’s® Results and Data 2021 Main Residency Match®, we’ve determined the top IMG friendly specialties.
+First, let’s review some general Match statistics to understand the big picture.

 |PGY-1||IMG %||Filled Positions||US IMG||Non-US IMG||MD Senior||MD Grad||DO Senior||DO Grad|